mudont/tennis_sched/README.md

 Make a fair schedule such that
 1. Every combination of 4 players is represented evenly
 1. Everyone plays the same number of times
-1. No one sits out on consecutive days.
+1. No one sits out on consecutive weeks.

 ## Notes
 1. The first condition can be met by enumerating all combinations of 4 people (6C4 = 15) and repeating them twice.
 If the number of weeks is not a multiple of 15, some combinations will occur 1 more time than the rest, but that cannot be helped.